HAALDUR KARLSSON, Reykjavík, Iceland

 Commissioned by the Technical Museum of East Iceland in Seyðisfjörður.
 The exhibition space sits in a declared hazard zone (ofanflóðahætta) following the devastating December 2020 landslide that destroyed homes in the town.

 No original artifacts could be displayed on-site, requiring a fully multimedia-driven approach: video installations, projection mapping, and sensor technology extending onto the floors and wall remains of destroyed houses.
-The project demanded synchronized multi-video settings and robust environmental protection for all equipment.

 A parallel knowledge search alongside science — transforming exact data into sensory experience, moving beyond representation toward embodied resonance.
 Whether the source is an MRI scan, a geological sensor, a flame, or a light frequency, the question remains: what is hidden in the data that only art can reveal?